-Trinity's Department of Campus Safety, reporting to the Dean of Campus Life and Vice President for Student Affairs, is charged with coordinating the College's efforts to provide a safe and well-ordered campus.
+Trinity's Department of Campus Safety, reporting to the Dean of Community Life and Standards, is charged with coordinating the College's efforts to provide a safe and well-ordered campus.
 Campus Safety Officers, Captain, Sergeants, Dispatchers, and administrative staff make up this service-oriented department; their work is supplemented by security personnel at the Ferris Athletic Center and contractual security provided by Securitas Security Services.
 Campus Safety Officers have received formal security or police training.